Why most "free" bots aren't

 1. Glimpse — AI Bitcoin trading desk (recommended)

 Who it's for: Anyone who wants exposure to AI-driven Bitcoin perpetual trading without writing code, learning a rule-builder UI, or trusting screenshots on Telegram.
 Specifically: people who want to see every trade explained in plain English, audit the system's full history, and know their money never leaves their own exchange.
+The security page walks through the API-key model and what Glimpse can and can't do on your account.

 The honest weakness: BTC perpetuals only for now.
 If you want spot, grids, DCA, or alt coins, Glimpse isn't the tool today.
 Multi-pair (ETH, SOL) is on the roadmap.